freedomofpress/securedrop/docs/test_the_installation.rst

    - While logged in as an admin, you can send a reply to the test source submission you made earlier.
-   - Usage of the Document Interface is covered by our :doc:`Journalist User Manual <journalist>`.
+   - Usage of the Journalist Interface is covered by our :doc:`Journalist User Manual <journalist>`.

 #.
 Test that the source received the reply.